-Teacup Pomerians will have the standard Pomeranian coat, which is a double coat with a fluffy undercoat and shiny outer coat.
-They can come in many different, beautiful colors with possibilities that are nearly endless!
+Teacup Poms will have the standard Pomeranian coat, which is a double coat with a fluffy undercoat and shiny outer coat.
+They come in many different, beautiful colors with nearly endless possibilities.
 A few of their most frequently seen and popular colors are black, white, chocolate, tan, orange, red, and brindle.

-This is very good news if you have any particular color preference in mind.
-You’re likely to find a Pomeranian sporting your prefered aesthetic.
-This is one of the reasons they are so popular!
+This is very good news if you have any particular color preferences in mind.
+You’re likely to find a Pomeranian sporting your preferred aesthetic.
+This is one of the reasons they are so popular.
 However, it’s important to note that the more unique the coat, the more likely they are to be higher priced.
-This is especially true for brindled teacup Pomeranians, which are very rare.
+This is especially true for brindled Pomeranians, which are very rare.

 Exercise & Living Requirements